 You are suspected of a crime and have to tell the police exactly what you did on a certain night.
-You tell them:
+You offer this as your alibi.

 I drove directly home after leaving work.